-• It should describe a method to design an information system in terms of a set of building blocks, and show how the building blocks fit together.
-Copyright protected.
-Use is for Single Users only via a VHP Approved License.
-For information and printed versions please see www.vanharen.net

-- It should contain a set of tools and provide a common vocabulary. - It should also include a list of recommended standards and compliant products that can be used to implement the building blocks.
+- It should describe a method to design an information system in terms of a set of building blocks, and show how the building blocks fit together. - It should contain a set of tools and provide a common vocabulary. - It should also include a list of recommended standards and compliant products that can be used to implement the building blocks.